Anime Detour: History

 The convention in 2009 had an attendance cap of 3,500, and was sold out a month ahead of the event.
 In 2011 the convention held a fundraiser for voice actor Greg Ayres, who needed dental work due to an attack he suffered during his youth.
 Anime Detour 2011 raised $36,000 towards tsunami relief, resulting in Anime Twin Cities being awarded the American Red Cross Donor Award.
 The convention and its parent company Anime Twin Cities, inc held a fundraiser for voice actress Carrie Savage in 2013, to help with costs due to muscular dystrophy.
 Anime Detour and its parent company Anime Twin Cities created a fundraiser for voice actor Christopher Ayres in late 2017, to help with his COPD medical costs.
 The convention moved to a larger location in Minneapolis for 2018.
 Anime Detour 2020 was cancelled due to the COVID-19 pandemic.
 Anime Detour 2021 was also cancelled due to the COVID-19 pandemic.

+Following the 2024 event, the convention chair was fired by the board of Anime Twin Cities.
+The chair and other staff fired sued Anime Twin Cities in March 2025.